psychemedia/storytelling-notes/giant-three-golden-hairs.md

 The King laid the child in a box, and rode away till he came to a deep water, into which he threw the box, saying to himself, " From this unsought-for bridegroom have I now freed my daughter."

 The box, however, did not sink, but floated along like a boat, and not one drop of water penetrated it.
 It floated at last down to a mill two miles from the King's palace, and in the mill-dam it stuck fast.
-The miller's boy, who was fortunately standing there, observed it, aud drew it ashore with a hook, expecting to find a great treasure.
+The miller's boy, who was fortunately standing there, observed it, and drew it ashore with a hook, expecting to find a great treasure.

 When, however, he opened the box, he saw a beautiful child, alive and merry.
 He took it to the people at the mill, who, having no children, adopted it for their own, say- ing, "God has sent it to us."
 And they took good care of it, and it grew up full of virtues.